IshaanChamoli/PirateGemini/README.md

-Built a custom frontend anf prompt to use with the Gemini Chatbot, so it replies as a pirate each time!
+Built a custom frontend to use with the Gemini Chatbot, and made it so that it replies as a pirate when assisting you!
-Built to experiment with with the Gemini API for chatbots.
 If PirateGemini doesn't seem to be responding, please reload the page and try again.

+~ Built to experiment with Google's Gemini API for chatbots.